-Bridge Builders Mediation Service is a new service set up to address the increasing number of requests for help we receive from churches, charities and organisations searching for different ways of addressing the conflicts that are causing them pain, fracturing relationships and disrupting the normal pattern of working.
+Bridge Builders Mediation Service aims to support churches, charities and organisations searching for different ways of addressing the conflicts that are causing them pain, fracturing relationships and disrupting the normal pattern of working.

-The Mediation Service is being set up with support from the Kirby Laing Foundation who are funding initial costs to ensure the service meets the needs of those requesting help.
+The Mediation Service was set up with support from the Kirby Laing Foundation who provided initial funding to ensure the service meets the needs of those requesting help.

 If you are dealing with tension and difference then you are probably entering into a place of conflict.
 If this is getting beyond your skill set and experience to deal with then you may need help.
 Mediation can take many forms, from two-party mediation through to large group reconciliation processes.

 Currently we are only able to offer a limited service for interpersonal mediations, involving two parties.
 For larger scale mediations, we can provide support or coaching for leaders, but we are not able to undertake large scale mediation work at this time.

 Please see below for details about how Bridge Builders might be able to help.
 Please contact us at email@example.com to find out more or to discuss your requirements.

 Our general approach We focus on helping people to address their hurts, identify key issues, build their own agreements for the future, and find an opening for God’s work of reconciliation.

 This approach holds together problem-solving and healing – attending to practicalities but also acknowledging that conflicts grow from unmet needs and emotional tension.
 We call this approach conflict transformation.

 If we are unable to lead the mediation ourselves, we will ask one of our Mediation Partners to take the lead, possibly working with one of our new graduates from the Mediating Interpersonal Conflicts course.